rollkit/rollkit/node/full_node.md

 ### hExService

-The [Header Exchange Service] is used for exchanging block headers between nodes over P2P.
+The [Header Sync Service] is used for syncing block headers between nodes over P2P.

-### bExService
+### bSyncService

-The [Block Exchange Service] is used for exchanging blocks between nodes over P2P.
+The [Block Sync Service] is used for syncing blocks between nodes over P2P.

 ## Message Structure/Communication Format